uwspstar/Side-Projects/CSharp-Projects/Basic-Skills/Encryption/readme.md

 ### MD5 UTF8 (Encoding)

-- MD5 : all language are same using MD5, different is Encoding.
+- MD5 : all language are same using MD5 algorithm, different is Encoding.
 C# using UTF8 Encoding
 - `byte[] bytes = Encoding.UTF8.GetBytes(source)`
 - total length `32`, each position has `16` possibility
-- save string has same MD5 result
+- same string has same MD5 result
 - cannot reverse

 ---